gohugoio/hugo/content/templates/local-file-templates.md

 For the files in any given directory, this shortcode usefully lists their basenames and sizes, while providing links to them.

-Already&mdash;actually&mdash;this shortcode
-has been included in this very web site.
+This shortcode [has already been included in this very web site][].
 So, let's list some of its CSS files.
 (If you click on their names, you can reveal the contents.)

-{{</*   directoryindex path="/static/css" pathURL="/css"   */>}}
+{{<   directoryindex path="/static/css" pathURL="/css"   >}}
 <br />

 This is the call that rendered the above output:

 ```html
 {{</* directoryindex path="/static/css" pathURL="/css" */>}}
 ```

-By the way,
+{{% note "Slashes are Important" %}}
-regarding the pathURL argument, the initial slash `/` is important.
-Otherwise, it becomes relative to the current web page.
+The initial slash `/` in `pathURL` is important.
+Otherwise, `pathURL` becomes relative to the current web page.
+{{% /note %}}

+[has already been included in this very web site]: https://github.com/spf13/hugo/blob/master/docs/layouts/shortcodes/directoryindex.html